MrTavit/mrtavit.github.io/README.md

 # Welcome to my home page!

-## This is the beginning of me learning to become a web developer.
+## This is the beginning of me learning full stack web development.

 This website was made using the Bootstrap CSS framework.